Connor-Turlan/wordle-java/readme.md

 ## Future Plans

--   Show which characters are correct or incorrect.
+-   Show the user the dictionary definition of a correct word.
--   Validate the user's guess is 5 characters long.
+-   Block the user from entering previously blocked letters.